greymass/anchor/README.md

 ### Security: Private Keys

 When using `eos-voter`, all transactions are signed within the application and your key is never transmitted.
 If a local wallet password is specified, the application will also save and encrypt your key for future use, using AES-256 encryption.
+The current password/key encryption scheme can [currently be found here](https://github.com/aaroncox/eos-voter/blob/master/app/shared/actions/wallet.js#L71-L86).

 ## Get eos-voter